JazzMaster/LazGFX/README.md

 (The othello code Ive written in the past has an excessive recursion problem)

 Planned demos:

 Board Games/Card Games:

 	Othello, 2d chess, sorry, pente...
 	Solitare, Poker, etc.

+SideScrollers could be done-

+        You can have fun.
+A few have been done (Maryo World/HedgeWars) in SDL.

 Due to sceneGraph and complexity of OpenGL code- I am stopping here.

 The main reason is this-

         Shaders!!

-You stop editing output on-the-fly and start buffering pre-canned shaders!
-		(by the millions)
+You stop editing output on-the-fly and start buffering pre-canned shaders! (by the millions)

-SideScrollers could be done-

-        You can have fun.
-A few have been done (Maryo World/HedgeWars) in SDL.

-3D titles like OGRE/Morrowind+ need extreme set of OGL/OCL skills.
+3D titles like Morrowind+ (OGRE/assimp) need extreme set of OGL/OCL skills.<br>
-(I am not prepared to go there.)
+(I am not prepared to go there at this time.)

 The C is incredibly complex and difficult to read- let alone port.

-Some of this portage is coming from PGD- its already in Pascal.

-        Im just fixing the breakage.

 ## Final NOTE:

-Code is universal language of itself.
+Code is universal language of itself. <br>
 If I can understand German or russian programmers, you can understand my english.

-There REALLY REALLY isnt much to the basics, It was one file in the original TPU from Borland.
+There REALLY REALLY isnt much to the basics, It was one file in the original TPU from Borland.<br>
 I have extended it very much and tried to clarify very bad code and manuals and BAD C.

         including several "BS-level students HOMEWORK"